FAQs

 You may be able to use pre-tax dollars in your flexible spending account (FSA) or health savings account (HSA) to pay for the Galleri test.
 Check with your FSA or HSA administrator or insurance provider to determine eligibility.

 A flexible payment plan may assist you with 0% interest for up to 12 months.
-Learn how to enroll by calling GRAIL Customer Service at 833-694-2553.
+Learn how to enroll by calling GRAIL Customer Service at (833) 694‑2553.

 If you have received a bill for the Galleri test and need to make a payment, you can do so through one of the convenient methods listed below.
 A flexible payment plan may also be available.
-Contact our Billing Support Team for more information at 833-694-2553.
+Contact our Billing Support Team for more information at (833) 694‑2553.

-1. Pay online: Visit our billing portal to pay your bill online by credit card or eCheck.
+Pay online: Visit our billing portal to pay your bill online by credit card or eCheck.

-2. Pay by phone: Please contact our Billing Support Team at 858-333-5986.
+Pay by phone: Please contact our Billing Support Team at 858-333-5986.

-3. Pay by mail: A check made payable to GRAIL, LLC. can be mailed to: GRAIL, LLC. | Dept LA 25195 | Pasadena, CA 91185-5195
+Pay by mail: A check made payable to GRAIL, Inc. can be mailed to: GRAIL, Inc. | Dept LA 25195 | Pasadena, CA 91185-5195

 When mailing a check, please:

-• Write your billing statement number on the memo line.
+Write your billing statement number on the memo line.

-• Include the detachable bottom of your billing statement in the envelope
+Include the detachable bottom of your billing statement in the envelope

 You may be able to use pre-tax dollars in your flexible spending account (FSA) or health savings account (HSA) to pay for the Galleri test.
 Check with your FSA or HSA administrator or insurance provider to determine eligibility.

-• One of our partners’ labs
+- One of our partner labs

-• Your home, office, or any preferred location by a trained technician
+- Your home, office, or any preferred location by a trained technician

 The trained technician who draws your blood will pack and ship your sample back to the GRAIL laboratory for processing.

-Approximately 1.5 tablespoons (or about 20 mL) of blood is drawn in two tubes typically from a vein in your arm.
+Approximately 1.5 tablespoons (or about 20 mL) of blood in two tubes is typically drawn from a vein in your arm.

 Your sample will arrive at the lab 1 to 2 business days after your blood draw.
 Test results will be available about two weeks after your sample is received at the GRAIL lab.

-Your test results can be requested by contacting GRAIL Customer Service by filling out a support request or calling 833−694−2553.
+Your test results can be requested by contacting GRAIL Customer Service by filling out a support request or calling (833) 694‑2553.

-The Galleri test detected a signal often associated with cancer.
-This result will also include one or two predictions of the tissue type or organ associated with the cancer signal, called “Cancer Signal Origin.”
+This result will also include a prediction of the tissue type or organ associated with the cancer signal, called a Cancer Signal Origin.
+This helps your doctor determine the next steps for diagnosis.

 Results should be interpreted by a healthcare provider.
 This test result is not a cancer diagnosis and requires follow-up diagnostic testing which may include lab work or imaging ordered by your healthcare provider to confirm cancer.
 GRAIL also offers patients and providers additional support and resources if needed to help guide next steps.